Keigan Parker: Blackpool

 Parker was the first signing made by then Blackpool manager Colin Hendry in June 2004.
 He made his début for the club on 7 August 2004 as a substitute in a 2–0 defeat at Doncaster Rovers and made his starting début three days later in a 2–1 defeat at home to Sheffield Wednesday.
 His first goal came on 29 September in a 2–0 win over York City.
-In December 2004 he scored a second-half hat-trick at Bloomfield Road against Torquay United.
+In December 2004, he scored a second-half hat-trick at Bloomfield Road against Torquay United.

 With Blackpool, Parker found some consistency while the club were in League One but failed to hold down a place in the side when they were promoted to The Championship in the 2007–08 season.
 He made his 100th league appearance for Blackpool on 30 December 2006, in a 3–1 win over Doncaster Rovers at Bloomfield Road.

 On 27 May 2007, Parker scored Blackpool's second goal in their 2–0 win against Yeovil Town in the League One play-off final at Wembley, a result that promoted Blackpool to The Championship.
 "It's the best day of my career," he said afterwards.
 "I've scored against Celtic and Rangers before, but to win at Wembley is something I'll treasure for the rest of my life."
 It was also his last goal for the club.

 Parker finished the 2006–07 season as the club's second-top scorer with sixteen goals in all competitions.
 He failed to secure a regular place in the starting line-up in the 2007–08 season and in the January 2008 transfer window, he rejected a move to Barnsley.
 His last appearance for the club came on 15 March 2008 against local rivals Preston North End and on 7 May, he was released by Blackpool.
 He had not featured in the first team during the final two months of the 2007–08 season and had made just 17 appearances for the club throughout the season, failing to score a goal.
 "The last three months have been a bit of a nightmare," he explained at the time.
 "I've had four great years and last season was fantastic, especially at Wembley, but I'll be moving on in the summer."
-On 15 May 2008, Parker stated that he was not released by Blackpool, that he had turned down the offer of a new contract earlier in the season and had then allowed his existing deal to run out.
+On 15 May 2008, Parker stated that he was not released by Blackpool, that he had turned down the offer of a new contract earlier in the season and had then allowed his existing deal to run out after being offered only around £500 a week more than his existing contract.
 He was linked with moves to Huddersfield Town, Swansea City, Scottish Premier League club Aberdeen and Southampton, with Parker saying, "There are five or six clubs who are interested.
 It depends on a few issues but I should know more in the next couple of weeks."
+A planned move to Nottingham Forest, with Grant Holt moving the other way, fell through because Karl Oyston demanded a £300,000 transfer fee.